andresarmento/modbus-arduino/README.md

 (http://www.chipkin.com/products/software/modbus-software/cas-modbus-scanner/) offsets are 1-based, so a register configured as 100 in library should be 101 in this software.

-3. Early in the library Modbus.h file there is an option to limit the operation the same to the functions of Holding Registers, saving space in the program memory.
+3. Early in the library Modbus.h file there is an option to limit the operation to the functions of Holding Registers, saving space in the program memory.
 Just comment out the following line:

 ```